dimajix/flowman/docs/history-server/index.md

 ## Running

-Once the History Server is configured, it can be started via `flowserver`.
+Once the History Server is configured, it can be started via `flowman-server`.
 This will start a web server which listens on port 8080, so you should be able to access the UI via [http://localhost:8080](http://localhost:8080).